gvallee/comm/README.md

 where the endpoints will be, they can be on the same node, find the way to connect them).
-- Do not assume any underlying protocol but instead find the best one to connect a pair of endpoint.
+- Do not assume any underlying protocol but instead find the best one to connect a pair of endpoint (except when explicit told to use a specific network).
 If an Infiniband network is available, the appropriate protocol should be used; if the two endpoints are on the same node, a shared memory transport should be used.
 In theory, we can support any protocol, including TCP, UDP, IB, shared memory, http, IP, Ethernet.
+- Support a wide-range of applications: I am personally interested in distributed system software, including distributed file systems, blockchains, distributed consensus algorithms, new parallel and distributed programming languages.
+All these domains require to exchange data and potentially huge amount of data (distributed file systems).

 ## Core concepts